xkovarn1/forest_types/README.md

   Contains a shapefile defining the study area / region of interest divided into specific ecological forest types.
 - `forest_categories.csv`
   A CSV file listing the forest categories used in the paper.
 Please note there is no official translation so we used Google Translate API.
+- `band_descriptions.py`
+  Contains a python dictionary with a band index (starts from 1 bacause of Rasterio) and its short description.
+Those bands returns the `gee_export.js`.

 > Note: Actual satellite raster data (e.g., `dataset.tif`) must be prepared and exported separately using the provided GEE script.